Ryan-Haig12/memory-game/README.md

 # Memory-Game
 This project is an implementation of the classic memory card game.
 The idea is there are 16 cards on the screen and each card is part of a pair.
-Match 2 cards and they will remain on the screen.
+Match 2 cards and they remain on the screen.
 The goal is to find all 8 pairs in as little time and clicks as possible.

 # Playing the game
 The game is available at https://memory-game-haig.herokuapp.com/ or by cloning this repo and simply running: